Black dot (disease)

-Black dot disease is caused by the plant pathogen known as Colletotrichum coccodes (C. coccodes).
+Black dot or black dot disease is caused by the plant pathogen known as Colletotrichum coccodes (C. coccodes).
 It affects all underground parts of the potato, including the roots, tuber, and stolon.
 C. coccodes is also able to infect the stem and foliage of the potato plant.
 It can be introduced into an area by planting an infected tuber, and then spreading to other plants.
 A sign of black dot disease is black microsclerotia that are produced by the pathogen, and can be found on the roots, the tuber, the stems, and the leaves.
 This can be used to diagnose black dot.
 Symptoms of black dot disease include silvery lesions on the surface of the tuber, brown or black lesions on the leaves, leaf wilting, and chlorosis.

 Environment

 Black dot disease can be seen in many of the places that grow potatoes around the world.
 In a lab cultured sample taken from black dot of potatoes, conidia grew best at 82.4 F and a pH of 6.
 High humidity and temperature are conducive to the inoculation of black dot.
 The disease is spread more quickly when there are many sclerotia in the soil, rather than when the foliage is inoculated by conidiospores.
 Conidia can be spread most readily by water and wind.
 Infection often occurs in early spring, but symptoms later in the growing season.
 Stressed plants are more susceptible to getting black dot than plants that are more healthy.